Volcanoes formed the Hawaiian islands, and a Diamond Head sunrise hike on Oahu is an easy way to experience this geology up close.

 The tall crater walls are visible from Waikiki Beach, where many travelers stay.
 I remember this view from 30 years ago when I visited Oahu on a family vacation.
 I don't recall us climbing it, though.

-Fast forward to today, and I had the opportunity to see the Diamond Head crater from the summit when I returned to Oahu with my girlfriend.
+Fast forward to today, and I saw the Diamond Head crater from the summit when I returned to Oahu with my girlfriend.
+We went for sunrise, an excellent time for this popular hike, partly because it's cooler.

 Table of Contents